 This recipe for Homemade Vanilla Bean Coffee Creamer is made with 4 simple ingredients and tastes much better than store-bought vanilla bean creamer.
 Naturally rich and decadent, use it in your favorite morning brew!
 Pairs perfectly with my Overnight Kefir Coffee Cake.

-We just started transitioning to real food and I kinda freaked out thinking about the plastic I was pouring in my cup each morning.
+We just started transitioning to real food and I kinda freaked out thinking about the plastic (aka trans fats) I was pouring in my cup each morning.

 The immediate fix was substituting with half & half and Splenda.
 It took a few days of adjusting, but my morning coffee experience wasn’t ruined or anything.

 (If you’re about to call me names because I was eating Splenda – one of the ingredients I just told you to avoid at all costs – keep reading.)

 About a year later, I stopped using Splenda altogether and switched to liquid vanilla stevia to go alongside my half & half.

 Then one day, we ran out of half & half and I used milk instead.
 Which oddly enough, I liked better.